Demetrius: If it only worked that way, I would be very happy.

 A great sign of wisdom is the ability to measure your own strength as compared to your opponent's.
 After all, in order to know how strong you are, you must first know how weak you are.

-- Was notorious for this, especially during the later part of the series.
+- Dragon Ball was notorious for this, especially during the later part of the series.
 Often if you weren't a Saiyan, all you could do was sense that your enemy was way too powerful for you to even think of fighting against.

-- When Tenshihan was fighting Tao-Pi-Pi, the latter could find no flaws in the formers defense, leaving him unable to attack at all.
-It seemed to work both ways, but Tenshihan was actively choosing not to attack to let Tao see for himself how outmatched he was.
+- When Tenshinhan was fighting Tao-Pai-Pai, the latter could find no flaws in the former's defense, leaving him unable to attack at all.
+It seemed to work both ways, but Tenshinhan was actively choosing not to attack to let Tao see for himself just how outmatched he was.

 - In the early portions of the Buu Arc, Piccolo forfeited when he realized he was fighting the Supreme Kai / Kaioushin.
 He knew right away he stood no chance of winning, and dropped the fight at the first opportunity.

-- Vegeta tends to subvert this, as he has a somewhat bad habit of misjudging his own power compared to his opponents.
+- Vegeta tends to subvert this, as he has a bad habit of misjudging his own power compared to his opponents, which stems directly from his biggest flaw.
 It got him killed against Frieza (after he convinced the former to reveal his true form), and caused the rise of Perfect Cell as well.

-- Green forfeits to a wild Mew because he knows his Charmander isn't strong enough to win.
-Red, at the time an Idiot Hero plowed ahead and got beaten easily.
+- In Pokémon Adventures, Blue forfeits to a wild Mew because he knows his Charmander isn't strong enough to win.
+Red, at the time an Idiot Hero, plowed ahead and got beaten easily.

-- Played with In Mahou Sensei Negima!
-This dude is smart enough to realize that his opponent is not someone to be trifled with and wisely decided to stay on guard.
+- Played with In Negima!
+Magister Negi Magi This dude is smart enough to realize that his opponent is not someone to be trifled with and wisely decided to stay on guard.
 The Result?
 Well what did you expect?
 It's Evangeline.

 - Subverted in Soul Eater.
 Early on, Maka gains the ability to detect soul wavelengths while fighting Prof. Franken Stein.
 She sees how powerful he is but Soul convinces her to stand her ground anyway.
 This causes Stein to give them both a passing grade.